MuhammadFarag/hello-go/README.md

 }
 ```

-Another point, you might consider a method as a syntactic sugar of a function where its first argument is the receiver.
-You can use `account.add(a, 1)` instead of `add` on the instance of the type.
+Another point, you might consider a method as syntactic sugar for a function where that function's first argument is the receiver.
+You can use `account.add(a, 1)` instead of `add` on the instance of that type.

 In summary, we can think of pointer function receiver as your regular methods in an OOP language, while value function receivers as static methods.
 In Scala those would be objects within a method.
 Using the last approach renders types immutable, immutability down side is memory use, but it comes with lots of benefits.